DataDog/hiring-engineers/answers.md

 ```

-We then run our file
+We can then run our file:
 ```
 python3 my_dashboard.py
 ```